koustubh-v/User-Time-Tracker-for-Tutor-LMS-Plugin/README.md

-# Time Tracking Plugin for Tutor LMS
+# User Time Tracking Plugin for Tutor LMS

 ## Overview
 This plugin tracks the time users spend on your WordPress website, specifically integrating with the Tutor LMS plugin.
 It records session durations, providing insights into user engagement with your online courses.